AIVIETNAM-AIO-DannyNguyen/AIVIETNAM-AIO-DannyNguyen/readme.md

 ## 💡 About Me

-I am a data-driven problem solver with a background in Business Information Systems and hands-on experience in data analysis, SQL, and Python.
+I am a data-driven problem solver with hands-on experience in data analysis, SQL, and Python.

 Currently, I am working as a **Data Analyst**, where I focus on:
 - Building dashboards and BI reports